sighupio/fury-kubernetes-monitoring/katalog/thanos/README.md

     - prometheus-k8s-2.prometheus-operated:10901
 ```

-> Same example can be done for solution with store, is just to add to the previous examples the line :
+> Same example can be done for solution with store, is just to add to the previous examples the line (see [here](thanos-with-store/store-sd.yaml)) :

 `- thanos-store:10901`